Two worlds

 Perfect!

-I thought it would be easy.
+This, I thought, would be easy.
 I’ve created action versions, underwater versions, eerie moonlit-forest versions of cues.
 That’s familiar territory.

 I was wrong….